-Already a spectacular space in a much-loved building, the Nave will become even more magical when 22-metre long Dippy moves in, concluding his (her?) two and a half year UK tour.
-As well as being the final stop on Dippy’s expedition, Norwich Cathedral boasts the extra-special privilege of being the only Cathedral or church to house Dippy during his travels, and the only venue in the South-East of England that will feature him on display.
+Already a spectacular space in a much-loved building, the Nave will become even more magical when 22-metre long Dippy moves in, concluding his (her?) interrupted UK tour.
+As well as being the final stop on Dippy’s expedition, Norwich Cathedral boasts the extra-special privilege of being the only Cathedral or church to house Dippy during his travels, and the only venue in the South-East of England to feature him on display.

 It is hoped that Dippy’s presence will stimulate interest in the natural world, science and creation, encouraging questions and debate about creation and the origins of life, as well as major issues facing humanity today such as climate change.
 It will certainly help stimulate the imagination of hundreds of visitors, some of whom may never have seen a Dinosaur beyond their television screen.

 All venues that host Dippy will offer free access to the exhibit, meaning that more people than ever before will have the opportunity to interact with him, and be inspired by his amazing story.

 Dippy the Diplodocus (D. carnegii) is a replica cast of a Dinosaur fossil unearthed in Wyoming, USA in 1898.
 It was unveiled to the public in 1905 and quickly became one of the best-loved and most memorable exhibits of the Natural History Museum in London.

 However, this will not be the first time Dippy has moved from its location in Hintze Hall.
 During World War II the skeleton was disassembled and relocated to the basement to protect it from bomb damage.
 And in 1979, the Diplodocus made the move to Hintze Hall, where it remained until 5 January 2017.

 Dippy’s appearance has also changed subtly over the years, reflecting advances in our understanding of dinosaur biology and evolution.